Application Process for Retail Intermediaries

 - Authorisation - The Central Bank has decided to grant an authorisation.

-- Authorisation with Specific Conditions - The Central Bank has decided to grant an authorisation with specific conditions attached to the authorisation.
+- Authorisation with specific conditions - The Central Bank has decided to grant an authorisation with specific conditions attached to the authorisation.
 The specific conditions to be attached to the authorisation will be outlined in the letter.

-Authorisation Process under the CMCAR for Tied Mortgage Credit Intermediaries tied to only one Creditor or only one group
+Application Process under the CMCAR for Tied Mortgage Credit Intermediaries tied to only one Creditor or only one group

 1. Application by the creditor